Bachelor's degree program in Information Systems

 Directly to the application in the TU Dortmund University campus portal

-Below you will find a sample curriculum for the winter semester with its various modules.
+Below you will find a study plan for the start of the winter semester with its various modules.

 In courses offered by the departments of Business Administration and Economics and Computer Science, you will acquire knowledge of information systems, which, for example, deepens aspects of process automation, digital work and information management.